-This is one of the most common questions I receive: How long to meditate for anxiety.
-And in many ways it is a tricky one.
+This is one of the most common questions I receive: How long to meditate daily for anxiety.
+And in many ways, it is a tricky one.

-With that in mind, the ideal time to meditate for anxiety is 20 minutes.
-The latest research (Behavioural Brain Research, March 2020) showed that as little as 13 minutes of day of meditation could help with anxiety.
-However, the majority of studies have used daily twenty-minute sessions, which is why I recommend twenty minutes.
+The latest research (Behavioural Brain Research, March 2020) showed that as little as 13 minutes of daily meditation could help with anxiety.
+However, the majority of studies have used daily twenty-minute sessions, which is why I recommend twenty minutes meditation time per day.

-While I was writing this article I researched how long to meditate for depression and I found many varying answers.
+While I was writing this article, I researched the ideal daily meditation time for depression and I found many varying answers.
 Some (Healthline) state that you can see benefits with just five minutes a day.
 Others (UVMHealth) have a 3-minute meditation for depression.
 One (PsychCentral) even had a one-minute meditation for depression.
-And you can always follow the Eight week MBSR course guidelines, which suggests 45 minutes.
+And you can always follow the Eight-week MBSR course guidelines, which suggests 45 minutes.

-Personally, I would stick to 20-minute sessions while being mindful of how you are feeling.
+Personally, I would stick to 20-minutes meditation time per day while being mindful of how you are feeling.
 If you experience any negative reaction to meditation you should stop immediately.

 Then again, if you are new to meditation and you find that you can focus, feel free to continue for up to 45 minutes (I wouldn’t advise longer than that for beginners).

-Many advanced practitioners ask me how long to meditate on each chakra.
+Many advanced practitioners ask me what length of time they need to spend on each chakra.